CemraJC/stenotoppers/README.md

-These models are not fit for printing.
-Please download a later version.
+These models should not be printed, because there are stronger ones available since version 0.5.0

+For this reason, no complete print assemblies are provided until version 0.5.0